NullPounce/pounce-keys/README.md

 ✅ grabs almost all text on the screen the user is looking at.

-✅ filtered tabs for different apps to reduce logs for easy reading (it does its best and 100 times better than straight logs, see for youreself
+✅ filtered tabs for different apps to reduce logs for easy reading

 ✅ 200 lines of error free custom code